 According to the Institute of Traffic Engineers (ITE), Trip Generation, 9th Edition, 2012, manufacturing uses, defined as primarily converting raw materials or parts into finished products that may include office and warehousing, are expected to generate 3.82 daily vehicle trips per 1,000 sq. ft. of gross floor area.
 By comparison, warehousing uses, defined as primarily the storage of materials that may include office and maintenance areas, are expected to generate 3.56 daily vehicle trips per 1,000 sq. ft. of gross floor area.
-Light Industrial uses, defined as a free-standing single business, are expected to generate 6.97 daily vehicle trips per 1,000 sq. ft. of floor area.
-Based on the proposed 82,080 sq. ft. of floor area, approximately 313 to 572 total daily vehicle trips would be generated based on manufacturing or light industrial trip generation rates, respectively.
-However, ITE also includes trip generate 2.13 and 3.02 trips per employee, respectively.
-Based on the proposed 44 employees, approximately 94 to 133 total daily vehicle trips would be generated based on manufacturing or light industrial trip generation rates, respectively.
+Based on the proposed 15,257 sq. ft. of floor area, approximately 54 to 58 total daily vehicle trips would be generated based on warehousing or manufacturing trip generation rates, respectively.
+However, ITE also includes trip generation rates based on the number of employees for the uses identified above.
+Manufacturing and warehousing uses are expected to generate 2.13 and 3.89 trips per employee, respectively.
+Based on the anticipated 11 to 24 full and part time employees, total daily vehicle trips would range between 23 and 51 based on manufacturing trip generation rates or between 43 and 93 daily trips based on warehouse trip generation rates.
 The expected total vehicle trips per day is significantly below BAAQMD's recommended threshold of 2,000 vehicle trips/day for purposes of performing a detailed air quality analysis.